andypiper/fivebyfive/notes.md

 - build out more tests and effects for the basic code
   - Bluetooth, Wifi, button
   - more patterns
-  - replicate the Arduino samples
+  - replicate the [Arduino samples](https://github.com/01Space/ESP32-C3FH4-RGB) in Mpy
 - learn about the power draw
   - [from @matt_trentini](https://twitter.com/matt_trentini/status/1490475943059542019): "Take care about how many and how brightly you drive those Neopixels.
 Last I checked they can consume up to 60mA *each* and 20mA is common.
 Given the micro can consume a couple of hundred mA you can easily exceed your power limit (presumably max 500mA)."
   - try out various brightness options, per pixel analysis, etc.